leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### OCR on a Tesla dashboard to monitor veihicle fleets

+<b>Objective</b>

-Objective: To develop a real-time monitoring system for fleet management by capturing and analyzing critical data from a Tesla vehicle's dashboard using Optical Character Recognition (OCR).
+To develop a real-time monitoring system for fleet management by capturing and analyzing critical data from a Tesla vehicle's dashboard using Optical Character Recognition (OCR).
 This system aims to ensure safe driving practices, efficient fleet operations

 Tracks: Current vehicle speed, maximum permissible speed for the road, estimated battery longevity, Auto-pilot status (on/off).